Aliases for TOP1MT Gene

 GeneCards Summary for TOP1MT Gene

-TOP1MT (Topoisomerase (DNA) I, Mitochondrial) is a Protein Coding gene.
-GO annotations related to this gene include DNA topoisomerase type I activity and DNA topoisomerase type II (ATP-hydrolyzing) activity.
+TOP1MT (DNA Topoisomerase I Mitochondrial) is a Protein Coding gene.
+Diseases associated with TOP1MT include Spinocerebellar Ataxia Type 1 With Axonal Neuropathy and Brown-Vialetto-Van Laere Syndrome.
+Gene Ontology (GO) annotations related to this gene include DNA topoisomerase type I activity and DNA topoisomerase type II (ATP-hydrolyzing) activity.
 An important paralog of this gene is TOP1.

 Releases the supercoiling and torsional tension of DNA introduced during duplication of mitochondrial DNA by transiently cleaving and rejoining one strand of the DNA duplex.
 Introduces a single-strand break via transesterification at a target site in duplex DNA.
-The scissile phosphodiester is attacked by the catalytic tyrosine of the enzyme, resulting in the formation of a DNA-(3-phosphotyrosyl)-enzyme intermediate and the expulsion of a 5-OH DNA strand.
-The free DNA strand then undergoes passage around the unbroken strand thus removing DNA supercoils.
-Finally, in the religation step, the DNA 5-OH attacks the covalent intermediate to expel the active-site tyrosine and restore the DNA phosphodiester backbone (By similarity).
+The scissile phosphodiester is attacked by the catalytic tyrosine of the enzyme, resulting in the formation of a DNA-(3'-phosphotyrosyl)-enzyme intermediate and the expulsion of a 5'-OH DNA strand.
+The free DNA strand then rotates around the intact phosphodiester bond on the opposing strand, thus removing DNA supercoils.
+Finally, in the religation step, the DNA 5'-OH attacks the covalent intermediate to expel the active-site tyrosine and restore the DNA phosphodiester backbone (By similarity).